in

 Yooyi and I in front of the Pyramides

 Paris is quite a beautiful city.
-One reason for that : it has been built uniformly by the elite at some point and time in the past.
-It gives it a quite homogeneous architecture and more than that most monuments are aligned.
+One reason for that is that it has been built uniformly by the elite at some point in the past.
+It gives it a quite homogeneous architecture, and more than that, most monuments are aligned.

 Yooyi in the Colonnes of Buren

-Le Louvre and it’s main entry is located under the massive Pyramide.
-It has something like 4 levels and it’s so big that you’ll probably don’t even have the time to check everything in one day.
+Le Louvre and its main entrance are located under the massive Pyramide.
+It has something like 4 levels, and it’s so big that you probably won’t even have the time to check everything in one day.

 It’s quite a beautiful museum as well.
-Some parts of it are so luxurious that it is almost indecent.
-The space is quite accessible for the people with limited mobility as well.
+Some parts of it are so luxurious that they are almost indecent.
+The space is quite accessible for people with limited mobility as well.

 Miniature model of the Louvre

-I’ve personnaly been to a lot of museums notably the Museum of Natural History in New York and to be honest nothing compares to Le Louvre when it comes to scale and infrastructure.
+I’ve personally been to a lot of museums, notably the Museum of Natural History in New York, and to be honest, nothing compares to Le Louvre when it comes to scale and infrastructure.
 There’s even a shopping mall inside with restaurants.

-There are a lot of stairs, elevators, escalators.
-It’s basically like a Giant Mall or some Giant Hausmanian buldings with a huge underground area.
+There are a lot of stairs, elevators, and escalators.
+It’s basically like a giant mall or some giant Hausmannian buildings with a huge underground area.

 The Experience